As an Amazon Associate I earn from qualifying purchases.

 Can I make oil-free muffins?

 You may be able to replace some or all of the oil with either unsweetened applesauce or vegan Greek yogurt.
 However, as these blueberry zucchini muffins are very moist anyway, I can’t be sure how they may affect the results.
-Let me know if you try.
+Let me know if you try and/or try out my oil-free banana muffins recipe.

 Can I make them sugar free?